fthielen/website/content/home/demo.md

  css_class = ""
 +++

-On *16 December 2020* I will defend my PhD Dissertation:
+On *16 December 2020*, at *15:30 hours CET*, I will defend my PhD Dissertation:

 **"Current Challenges in Health Technology Assessment: Assessing costs and cost-effectiveness of novel treatments in haemato-oncology"**